 For our Source Transform, no other configuration is necessary.
 This Format will take a Microsoft Excel workbook and convert it into an intermediary XML format.

 Configuring our Target Transform

 Next, we’ll want to configure our Target Transform.
 In this case, we’ll be going in the opposite direction from our intermediate XML back to Microsoft Excel.
 From a functional perspective, this is actually quite useless, as the output will be more-or-less identical to the input.
 However, once we begin testing the Route, the value will become somewhat more apparent.

 Once again, we have our Format panel available to us.
 You could select the previously created Format from our drop-down, but we’ll go ahead and create a new Format.
 Click “Add Format” again.
 This time we’ll name our Format “XML to Excel”:

 Primarily, the directionality is reversed.
-First we potentially go through a XSLT Transformation, then through a Transformation Module.
+First, we potentially go through an XSLT Transformation, then through a Transformation Module.
 Once again, select the Microsoft Excel transformer:

 Most Transformers are inherently bi-directional without requiring additional configuration.
 The Microsoft Excel Transformer is one of these; just by having it selected in the Target Transform instead of the Source Transform will reverse its direction.

 On the XML to Excel tab, choose if you want to include a header line based on the tags block of the XML data to the output file.